 Duke Transplant Surgeons Have Performed More Than 10,000 Organ Transplants

-In June 2022, Duke Transplant Center joined an elite group of U.S. transplant centers that have performed more than 10,000 organ transplants, according to the Organ Procurement & Transplantation Network.
+The Duke Transplant Center is one of the few U.S. transplant centers that have performed more than 10,000 organ transplants, according to the Organ Procurement & Transplantation Network.
 Duke credits this achievement to research and innovation that has expanded access and shortened wait times for people who need organ transplants.

 Shorter Wait Times